 - 1. State whether the following statements are 'True' or 'False' - 1.
 Assignment is a term associated with a loan against life insurance policy - 2.
 Registration of charges with ROC is applicable to a registered partnership firm - 3.
 Mark to market is a concept applicable in case valuation of pledged shares - 4.
-Mortgage by deposit of title deeds is known as English mortgage

-5. Lien is the charge for book debt advances ;

-6. Assignment is a not charge applicable to immovable property

-7. The charge on an immovable property is 7.
-The charge on an immovable property is called mortgage

-8. The banker's lien is called implied pledge !

-2. Choose the correct alternative.

-A. An automobile loan is secured by

-(a) Assignment (b) Pledge
+Mortgage by deposit of title deeds is known as English mortgage - 5.
+Lien is the charge for book debt advances - 6.
+Assignment is a not charge applicable to immovable property - 7.
+The charge on an immovable property is called mortgage - 8.
+The banker's lien is called implied pledge - 2.
+Choose the correct alternative. - A. An automobile loan is secured by - (a) Assignment

-(c) Mortgage (d) Hypothecation
+- (b) Pledge - (c) Mortgage (d) Hypothecation

 B. Bank XVM has granted working capital finance to a company against inventory.
-Identify the exception to Inventory

-(a) Raw materials (b) Goodwill

-(c) Semi finished goods (d) Closing Stock

-C. In case of an advance to a Public Limited Company, which charge need not be registered with ROC

-(a) Pledge (b) Mortgage

-(c) Hypothecation (d) Assignment

-D. Identify the exception to the documents of title to goods

-(a) Railway receipt (b) Bill of Exchange

-(c) Lorry receipt (d) Bill of lading

-E. Which Act defines a Bill of Exchange?

-(a) Bankers' Book Evidence Act (b) Indian Contract Act

-(c) Negotiable Instruments Act (d) Indian Companies Act

-F. Both ownership and possession is held by the l borrower in case of

-(a) Safe Deposit Locker (b) Guarantee

-(c) Hypothecation (d) Safe Custody

-3. .
+Identify the exc to Inventory (a) Raw materials (b) Goodwill (c) Semi finished goods (d) Closing Stock C. In case of an advance to a Public Limited Company, which charge need not be registered with ROC (a) Pledge (b) Mortgage (c) Hypothecation (d) Assignment D. Identify the exception to the documents of title to goods (a) Railway receipt (b) Bill of Exchange (c) Lorry receipt (d) Bill of lading E. Which Act defines a Bill of Exchange? (a) Bankers' Book Evidence Act (b) Indian Contract Act (c) Negotiable Instruments Act (d) Indian Companies Act F. Both ownership and possession is held by the borrower in case of (a) Safe Deposit Locker (b) Guarantee (c) Hypothecation (d) Safe Custody 3. .
 What are the general principles of secured advances?
 4. Explain different types of securities.
 5. Explain the documentation process in registration of charge.
 6. What do you mean by hypothecation?
 Differentiate between hypothecation and pledge.

-7. .
-What are the various charges available to a lending banker?
-With examples explain the importance of such charges

-8. Why banks obtain various types of securities?

-9. In case of loans against inventories and recei In case of loans against inventories and receivables what precautions banks should take?

-10. Write short notes on:

-(a) Right of lien
+7. What are the various charges available to a lending banker?
+With examples explain the importance of such charges 8.
+Why banks obtain various types of securities?
+9. In case of loans against inventories and receivables what precautions banks should take?
+10. Write short notes on: (a) Right of lien

-(b) Primary securities

-(c) Loan against fixed deposits
+- (b) Primary securities - (c) Loan against fixed deposits

-226 PP-BL .&P ----- ------- -----
+266 PP-BL &P ----- ------- ----